Botulism in horses

 Radiographs showed no damage to her spine or fractures of any kind.
 Euthanasia was considered, but her owners weren’t quite ready to give up on their new baby.
 They decided to take Bossy’s Cookies to UC Davis Veterinary Medical Teaching Hospital in an effort to save the filly’s life.
 During the almost 400 mile trip, her owners stopped every two-hours so the filly could nurse from her dam.

-Once at UC Davis, Bossy’s Cookies was examined by the hospital’s veterinarians, including Dr. Gary Magdesian, an expert in neonatology and critical care.
+Once at UC Davis, Bossy’s Cookies was examined by the hospital’s veterinarians, including Dr. Gary Magdesian.
+He’s an expert in neonatology and critical care.
 His diagnosis pointed to signs of neuromuscular disease, especially botulism.
 While the filly was being tested for botulism, the veterinarians began treating her immediately, since time is of the essence with the toxin.

 – toxico-infectious botulism, where young foals eat spores from the environment which proliferate inside their gut, allowing the organism to produce toxins;